 The proposed bill aims to establish the Sound Science in Regulations Act by adding a new section, 29A-3-21, to the Code of West Virginia.
 This legislation stipulates that state agencies are prohibited from proposing or finalizing any regulatory actions related to drinking water, air quality, hazardous substances, and waste handling unless such actions are grounded in the best available science.
 The bill defines "best available science" as reliable and unbiased scientific information that maximizes quality and integrity, and it outlines specific criteria for studies to be considered valid, including independent verification and publication in refereed journals.

 Additionally, the bill clarifies that its provisions will only apply to regulatory actions adopted after the effective date of the statute that are either more stringent than federal regulations or enacted in the absence of federal regulations.
-Importantly, it specifies that the act will not affect any existing regulatory actions prior to its enactment, nor will it impact actions taken to comply with federal agency requirements or those that align with federal regulations.
+Importantly, it specifies that existing regulatory actions, those in compliance with federal agency requirements, and actions that mirror federal regulations will not be affected by this new law.
+This framework is intended to ensure that state regulatory actions are scientifically sound and protective of public health.